Cambridge-Hands-On-Science/Experiments/Experiments/Materials Science/Alloys.md

 **Mitigation**: Do not demonstrate jumping discs around small children who may eat the discs.
 Do not heat discs beyond a few seconds with a heat gun.
 Do not pick up discs with fingers if they are overheated.

 **After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4

+### **Hazard**:  Bimetallic jumping discs

+**Description**: Ingestion is possible - this is a choking hazard.

+**Affected People**: Small Children

+**Before Mitigation**: Likelihood: 2, Severity: 5, Overall: 10

+**Mitigation**: Do not demonstrate jumping discs around small children who may eat the discs.
+Watch small children carefully.
+In the event of a piece being swallowed, encourage child to cough.
+Call a first aider, who may perform the Heimlich if trained and happy to do so.

+**After Mitigation**: Likelihood: 1, Severity: 5, Overall: 5

 ### **Hazard**:  Heat proof mat